Axway/amplify-central/content/en/docs/manage_asset_catalog/asset_integrate_api_cli.md

 ### Create a new stage

-To create a new stage that doesn't exist in the system, run the following command and repeat the previous step to assign the asset to a stage:
+To create a new stage that doesn't exist in the system, run the following command, and repeat the previous step to assign the asset to a stage:

 ```bash
 axway central create -f stage.json -o json -y > stage-details.json